dywisor/kernelconfig/doc/rst/userguide.rst

     An input configuration file that should be used instead of the source configured in the settings file.

+    The file can be gzip, bzip2 or xz-compressed, provided that its file suffix indicates the compression format (e.g. ``/proc/config.gz``).

     Not set by default.

 --config <source>